JioSalvador/pet-disease-classification/README.md

 Note: Go to /client/services/petProfileServices.js and on line 1, put your IP address.
 Do this by going to command prompt, typing ipconfig, and copy pasting your IPV4 address onto this code 'http://<insertyourip>:3000/pet-profiles'.

+Firebase credentials also seems to have broken after syncing in github.
+To use the application, create your own database and connect all details/credentials under controller/lib.
+Finally, generate a key and rename it to "serviceaccountkey" and replace the one in the folder.